John Cena: WWE Champion (2005–2007)

-Cena retained the WWE Championship in the Elimination Chamber at New Year's Revolution, but immediately lost it to Edge, who cashed in his Money in the Bank contract.
-Cena regained the title at the Royal Rumble and retained it against Triple H at WrestleMania 22, Cena's first WrestleMania headlining match.
-Cena lost the title a few months later to Rob Van Dam at ECW One Night Stand due to Edge's interference, in a match where the crowd was notably hostile to Cena.
-Edge later won the title from Van Dam on the July 3 episode of Raw, leading to a lengthy feud that ended with Cena defeating him in a Tables, Ladders and Chairs match at Unforgiven in September to reclaim the championship.
+Cena retained the WWE Championship in an Elimination Chamber match against Carlito, Chris Masters, Shawn Michaels, Kane, and Angle at New Year's Revolution on January 8, 2006, but immediately lost it to Edge, who cashed in his Money in the Bank contract.
+Cena regained the title by defeating Edge at the Royal Rumble on January 29, and retained it against Triple H at WrestleMania 22 on April 2, Cena's first WrestleMania headlining match.
+Cena lost the title a few months later to Rob Van Dam at ECW One Night Stand on June 11 due to Edge's interference, in a match where the crowd was notably hostile to Cena.
+Edge later won the title from Van Dam in a Triple Threat match involving Cena on the July 3 episode of Raw, leading to a lengthy feud that ended with Cena defeating Edge in a Tables, Ladders and Chairs match at Unforgiven on September 17 to reclaim the championship.
 Cena returned with his version of the spinner title belt on the next night's Raw.

-Cena was involved in a Champion of Champions match at Cyber Sunday against Big Show and King Booker.
+Cena was involved in a Champion of Champions match at Cyber Sunday on November 5 against Big Show and King Booker.
 Kevin Federline interfered and cost Cena the match, leading to the duo feuding.
 In the new year, Federline pinned Cena on the January 1, 2007 episode of Raw with an assist from Umaga.
-Cena then defended his championship against Umaga twice at New Year's Revolution and in a Last Man Standing match at the Royal Rumble.
+Cena then defended his championship against Umaga twice at New Year's Revolution on January 7, and in a Last Man Standing match at the Royal Rumble on January 28.

-The night afterwards on Raw, Cena teamed with Shawn Michaels to win the World Tag Team Championship from Rated-RKO (Edge and Randy Orton) before defeating Michaels at WrestleMania 23 to retain the WWE title.
-Michaels would turn on Cena the night after, costing the pair the tag titles in a battle royal.
-In the summer Cena also defeated The Great Khali at Judgment Day by submission and at One Night Stand by pinfall and Bobby Lashley, King Booker, Mick Foley and Randy Orton in a five-pack challenge at Vengeance: Night of Champions, and against Lashley at The Great American Bash in subsequent defenses and began a feud with Randy Orton, against him retaining the title at SummerSlam and Unforgiven.
+The night afterwards on Raw, Cena teamed with Shawn Michaels to win the World Tag Team Championship from Rated-RKO (Edge and Randy Orton) before defeating Michaels at WrestleMania 23 on April 1 to retain the WWE Championship.
+Michaels turned on Cena the night after, costing the pair the World Tag Team Championship in a battle royal.
+In the summer, Cena also defeated The Great Khali at Judgment Day on May 20 by submission, and then at One Night Stand on June 3 by pinfall, defeated Bobby Lashley, King Booker, Mick Foley, and Randy Orton in a five-pack challenge at Vengeance: Night of Champions on June 24, and successfully defended his title against Lashley at The Great American Bash on July 22.
+He then began a feud with Randy Orton, retaining the title against Orton at SummerSlam on August 26, followed by another win at Unforgiven on September 16.
 On the October 1 episode of Raw, Cena suffered a legitimate torn pectoral muscle during a match against Mr. Kennedy and was sidelined indefinitely.
 Cena was stripped of the WWE Championship the following night on ECW, ending his 380-day reign.
 Cena underwent surgery for his injury at St. Vincent's Hospital in Birmingham, Alabama.